RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add a tab switcher dialog to navigate files in most recently used order.
 This dialog is activated with `Ctrl+Tab` and `Ctrl+Shift+Tab` to go in forward or backward order, respectively.
-* Add `Ctrl+Up` and `Ctrl+Down` shortcuts to move to the next/previous
-  cell, respectively.
+* Use `pycodestyle` package instead of `pep8` to do style analysis.

 #### Find in files

-* Add options to search on the current file, project or current path.
+* Add options to search on the current file, project or path.
-* Simplify visualization of results.
+* Search path now refers to the path shown in the Working directory toolbar.
 * Display results as search takes place.
 * Add a spinner as indicator of a search in progress.
-* Search path now refers to the path shown in the Working directory toolbar.
+* Simplify visualization of results.
 * Remove previous search results when a new search takes place.
 * Improve file and string encoding to bypass and correct errors associated with codification.